-One of the many questions I’m asked online is where I take my London street shots and so I thought it was about time I shared a few of my favourite locations.
+One of the many questions I’m asked online is where I take my London street shots.
+So, I thought it was about time I shared a few of my favourite locations.

-London is forever evolving and there are always new things to photograph, for example, this beauty I found a few weeks ago [insert numerous heart emojis here].
-I really enjoy seeing the way people express themselves through their homes and painted houses and doors make for a cheerful neighbourhood.
+London is forever evolving and there are always new things to photograph, for example, this beauty I found a few weeks ago.
+I really enjoy seeing the way people express themselves through their homes, and painted houses and doors make for a cheerful neighbourhood.
 Now come with me and I’ll show you some of London’s prettiest streets.

 KELLY STREET, NW1

 First up is the adorable Kelly Street in Kentish Town.
 On a recent visit, I met one of the residents who was off to Oxford to visit his father.
 As we chatted it emerged that he had attended a school near my home and he told me that many years ago Dulux had shot an advert on the street and painted each house.
 It really is a magical corner of London and I particularly love this shot from above.

 CHALCOT CRESCENT, NW1

 I have my niece to thank for finding this sugar-coated crescent because I watched her Paddington DVD and this is where it was filmed.
 If you haven’t seen the film it’s utterly delightful and certainly one to add to your list.
 I didn’t feel too guilty taking photos because I’m sure many Paddington fans make a pilgrimage to the crescent.
 And who can blame them?